Sathwik-Anumala/gradle-app/README.md

 # Gradle Docker Codefresh example

-This is an example Java application that uses Spring Boot 2, Gradle and Docker It is compiled using Codefresh.
+This is an example Java application that uses Spring Boot 2, Gradle and Docker It is intended to be built and deployed using Tekton and Flux CD.

-If you are looking for Maven, then see this [example](https://github.com/codefresh-contrib/spring-boot-2-sample-app)

 ## Create a multi-stage docker image